Tsunami fear for Australia's Lord Howe Island and New Zealand

-Residents of a tiny island off Australia’s east coast are waking up to news that they are in the path of a tsunami generated from an overnight earthquake.
+Residents of a tiny island off Australia’s east coast woke on Thursday to the threat of a tsunami generated from an overnight earthquake.

-New Zealand authorities are also urging residents along its northern coast to avoid beaches and shore areas.
+New Zealand authorities also urged residents along its northern coast to avoid beaches and shore areas.

-Australia’s Bureau of Meteorology (BOM) said people on Lord Howe Island, off the coast of New South Wales, should stay away from beaches.
+Australia’s Bureau of Meteorology said people on Lord Howe Island, off the coast of NSW, should stay away from beaches.

-There was a threat of “dangerous rips, waves and strong ocean currents” on Thursday morning.
+There was a threat of “dangerous rips, waves and strong ocean currents” early on Thursday.

 “The Joint Australian Tsunami Warning Centre is advising people on Lord Howe Island to stay away from the island’s beach and the immediate water’s edge,” a BOM alert at 4am read.